 How You Can Affect Your Tennessee Paycheck

-While you can't control all factors in your Tennessee paycheck, there are some choices that affect the checks you receive throughout the tax year.
+While you can't control all factors in your Tennessee paycheck, there are some choices that affect the size of the checks you receive throughout the tax year.

-Say for example you decide to pay for health or life insurance for you and your family through an employer-sponsored plan.
+Say, for example, you decide to pay for health or life insurance through an employer-sponsored plan.
 Any premiums you pay for this will be subtracted from your wages.
 These premiums usually come out pre-tax, which means they come out of your pay before income tax is applied.
 Pre-tax contributions lower your taxable income and save you money on taxes.

-You don't have to worry about state or local income taxes in Tennessee, but you may still be eager to reduce how much you owe in federal taxes.
+You don't have to worry about state or local income taxes in Tennessee, but you can reduce how much you owe in federal taxes.
 If you're looking to do this, one tactic that you may want to explore is putting money in tax-advantaged accounts like a 401(k) or 403(b) retirement plan.
 Not only will you be saving for the future, but since these accounts take pre-tax money, you will save some money now, too.
 Those savings could make it worth the fact that your paychecks will be smaller.

-If you have certain fixed medical expenses like copays or prescriptions, you may also want to take advantage of a Health Savings Account (HSA) or Flexible Spending Account (FSA).
+If you have certain fixed medical expenses like copays or prescriptions, you may also want to take advantage of a health savings account (HSA) or flexible spending account (FSA).
 This helps to lower your taxable income in the same way that a 401(k) does.
 One important factor to keep in mind, though, is that the money you put into an FSA won’t all roll over from one year to the next.
-You will lose any money you put in over $500 if you don't use it by the end of the year.
+You will lose any money you put in over $500 if you don’t use it by the end of the year.